Helenbzbz/text-mining/README.md

 ## 4. Reflection ##

-I think most of my idea works out (a working code is a good code).
-While this code can definitely be more concise but I just don't know where I can make the code more efficient.
-Besides, the second graph takes 30 more seconds to process and I'm looking for a way to shorten the time.
-For next project, I should make a sketch first, espcially make the input and output type clear.
-During this HW, I return back to previous functions very frequently to fix the function thus its output data type can fit into the new functions.
+Most of my idea works out while this code can definitely be more concise.
+Besides, the second graph takes 30 more seconds to process and I'm looking for a way to improve the performance.
+Through this project, I returned back to previous functions very frequently to fix the function thus its output data type can fit into the new functions.
+For my next project, I should make a sketch first, espcially mark the input and output type clearly.